 The Ohio Missing Children Clearinghouse was established by the Ohio General Assembly in 1993 as a central repository for statistics and information about missing children throughout the state.
 It serves as an investigative resource to help law enforcement and families locate missing children.
-It also makes educational information available, including news releases, training updates, and dates for child abuse prevention and safety fairs.
+It also makes educational information available and coordinates training, collaboration and information sharing in Ohio.

-The Ohio Missing Persons Unit, housed within the attorney general's Bureau of Criminal Investigation, operates the MCCH.
-Because it is part of BCI's Criminal Intelligence Unit, the Missing Persons Unit can better coordinate BCI resources, facilitate the quickest possible response to missing person cases and provide immediate access to important investigative tools.
+The Ohio Missing Persons Unit, housed within the attorney general's Bureau of Criminal Investigation, operates the Missing Children Clearinghouse (MCCH).
+Because it is part of BCI's Investigation Division, the Missing Persons Unit can better coordinate BCI resources, facilitate the quickest possible response to missing person cases and provide immediate access to important investigative tools.
 In addition to focusing on missing children, the Missing Persons Unit plays an integral role in cases and issues involving missing adults, human trafficking and unidentified human remains.